Doc Audit & Project Scoping Playbook for Freelance Tech Writers

 [Your Name]

-- Provide API tokens for staging and production.
+- Provide API tokens for staging and production environments.

-- Agree on hosting (Git repo, platform) and CI touchpoints.
+- Agree on hosting (Git repository, platform) and CI touchpoints.

 - Sign off on acceptance criteria and launch date.

-- Run curl/postman requests against staging on each PR.
+- Run curl/Postman requests against staging on each Pull Request (PR).

-- Use automated smoke tests that execute example snippets and fail the build if status & schema differ.
+- Use automated smoke tests that execute example snippets and fail the build if status and schema differ.

 - Keep example credentials in a secret store and rotate regularly.

-Run the audit, deliver a compact scope, and push small, testable changes.
-Clients value clarity and reproducibility over perfect prose.
+Conduct the audit, deliver a compact scope, and implement small, testable changes.
+Clients appreciate clarity and reproducibility over perfect prose.
 Use this playbook as a checklist you can attach to proposals and invoices.